-Additionally, many states require contractors to carry insurance, especially if they have employees or work on certain projects.
-Plus, if you want to be licensed as a contractor, you will need to show proof of insurance.
+Additionally, many states require contractors to have coverage, especially if they have employees or work on certain projects.
+Plus, if you want to be licensed as a contractor, you will need to show proof of coverage.

 Oh, and one more thing: Many customers won’t work with you if you’re not licensed and insured.
 There’s a lot of advice out there warning people to only work with insured contractors, so it’s a good idea to get this coverage if you want to increase your clientele base.

 Most states require contractors to carry workers compensation insurance if they have employees.
-Additionally, a majority of states require proof of general liability insurance in order to give you a contractor’s license.
-Since it may be illegal to do contracting work without a license in your state, we recommend that you cover your bases with general contractor insurance coverage.
+Additionally, a majority of states require proof of a general liability policy in order to give you a contractor’s license.
+Since it may be illegal to do contracting work without a license in your state, we recommend that you cover your bases with general liability insurance coverage.

-Every contractor is different, which is why your coverage is usually tailored to:
+Every contractor and business owner is different, which is why your coverage is usually tailored to:

 Our quote form helps us determine your recommended amounts of coverage from top insurers.
 If you have more questions, our licensed insurance agents will be happy to help!

-We know time is precious, and you don’t want to spend lots of time trying to figure out what insurance you need.
-To get your free general contractor insurance quotes in under 10 minutes, we recommend having the following on hand:
+We know time is precious, and you don’t want to spend lots of time trying to figure out what coverage you need.
+To get your free general liability policy quotes for your contractor business in under 10 minutes, we recommend having the following on hand:

 Insurance requirements differ from state to state, especially for contractors.
 We can help you by providing you with recommended coverage options based on your business’s location.
-Additionally, our insurance agents can help you better understand your state’s specific requirements for general liability insurance for contractors.
+Additionally, our licensed agents can help you better understand your state’s specific requirements for general liability coverage for contractors.

-A comprehensive general contractor insurance product - one that includes general liability and workers’ compensation (if you have employees) - can cover:
+A comprehensive general business insurance product - one that includes general liability and workers’ compensation (if you have employees) - can cover:

-The great thing about business insurance for contractors at Simply Business is that it can be tailored to cover your specific needs.
+The great thing about business liability policies for contractors at Simply Business is that they can be tailored to cover your specific needs.
 Whether you need just a GL policy or want coverage for your tools or equipment, too, we have the policies you need to protect your business.

 The cost of your contractor insurance policy will largely depend on the type of work you’re doing, as well as the risks you face in your day-to-day work.
 For example, roofers may pay more for their policy, as they carry a higher risk for injury and property damage.